-National & Local Policy Drivers Types of application that requires this information What information is required? application.
+National & Local Policy Drivers Types of application that requires this information What information is required? of period vacancy and the last known date of the use of the building should be included within the application.
 Where a contribution is proposed for off-site affordable housing, the statement should include a financial viability report of the site.
 Construction Management Plan Core Strategy Policy 17: Design of New Buildings; Core Strategy Policy 27: Sustainable Resources and New Developments; Local Plan Policy G17: Design Criteria for New Development; Design SPD and Residential Design SPD.
 South Ribble Planning Policy.
 Full and Reserved Matters Major applications within residential areas The statement should include details of the following as a minimum: parking of vehicles of site operatives and visitors; loading and unloading of plant and materials; storage of plant and materials on site; details and the location of the site compound; details of wheel washing facilities and site run-off water; measures to control the emission of dust and dirt during construction including mitigation measures; measures to control the emission of noise during construction; details of all external lighting to be used during the construction; a scheme outlining the recycling/disposing of waste resulting from demolition and construction works.
 This should aim to encourage the identification of the volume and type of material to be demolished and/or excavated, opportunities for the re-use and recovery of those materials and to demonstrate how off-site disposal of waste will be minimised and managed.
-The scheme should also demonstrate that consideration has been given to on site segregation and storage of construction and demolition waste, the use of recycled materials and the on-site re-use of construction and demolition waste.
-PLEASE NOTE THIS IS NOT A
+The scheme should also demonstrate that consideration has been given to on site segregation and storage of construction and demolition waste, the use of recycled

-National & I National & Local Policy Drivers What information is required?
-HEALTH AND SAFETY PLAN.
+National & I Local Policy Drivers Types of application that requires this information What information is required? materials and the on-site re-use of construction and demolition waste.
+PLEASE NOTE THIS IS NOT A HEALTH AND SAFETY PLAN.
 Further details: Guidance of Information Required to Comply with the Construction Management Condition can be found at Appendix 1 Landscaping Details (Residential) South Ribble Planning Policies All new residential development In plan form, and, where appropriate, statement form, to include a survey of existing site features of landscape, amenity or nature conservation interest to be retained and identifying that which is intended for removal as part of the proposals.
 The survey should include the location of any existing or proposed underground or overhead services which could affect existing or proposed planting.
 The proposed landscaping should include details of both 'hard' and 'soft' landscape proposals to include pathways and other surfacing such as hard standing areas for driveways or turning areas; any mounding or earth contouring proposals and boundary treatments.
 Details are also required of the proposed planting scheme for the finished development and should include details of the size, species and location of trees, shrubs and other plants on a scale plan.
 For development which includes open space provision, details of a management and maintenance schedule will be required.